-So, now that we know that these really are the most efficient forms of heating on the planet, let’s get down to the nitty gritty of how they work, and what you’ll need to build one.
+So, now that we know that these really are the most efficient forms of heating on the planet, let’s get down to the nitty-gritty of how they work, and what you’ll need to build one.

 Rustic rocket mass heater used to heat a permanent tipi

-The science behind a rocket mass heater
+The science behind rocket mass heaters

 OK, so you may be wondering just how rocket stove mass heaters work, particularly as they seem to buck all the trends and go against all of the fire guidance that you’ve ever been taught (e.g. they output no smoke and the wood burns sideways).

 What’s more, with a 75% efficiency rate you’d think that the most wood you could possibly save on would be the remaining 25%, right?
-And to top it all off, just how on earth can such a contraption not emit a plume of smok,e given that there’s a gaping big hole right in the top of it?
+And to top it all off, just how on earth can such a contraption not emit a plume of smoke, given that there’s a gaping big hole right in the top of it?

-Well many of these questions are answered as soon as you see a rocket mass heater in action, here’s a quick overview…
+Well, many of these questions are answered as soon as you see a rocket mass heater in action, here’s a quick overview…

 How rocket mass heaters work – In detail

 With the sticks within a rocket mass heater stood straight up, it’s only the bottom ends that burn and, what’s more, as they are at a junction within the heater, they burn sideways.
 The heat within is also insulated, which is why rocket mass heaters get so hot.
-As this naturally has a strong convective current, encouraging hot gasses to hit the barrel where they then expel much of their heat, consequentially cooling the gasses and making them easier to push around the heater.
-The gasses that finally exit are then simply made up from steam and carbon dioxide.
+This naturally has a strong convective current, encouraging hot gasses to hit the barrel where they then expel much of their heat, consequentially cooling the gasses and making them easier to push around the heater.
+The gasses that finally exit are then simply made up of steam and carbon dioxide.

 The main magical act that makes a rocket mass heater super special, and the main working of the rocket mass heater that we should be in awe of, is found within the heat riser.
-Here this open ended combustion chamber, coupled with a strong convective current, ensures that the smoke never gets sucked upwards and instead the air is continuously sucked in from the wood filled hole, meaning that no smoke escapes at all.
+Here this open-ended combustion chamber, coupled with a strong convective current, ensures that the smoke never gets sucked upwards and instead the air is continuously sucked in from the wood-filled hole, meaning that no smoke escapes at all.
 In fact, it’s so hot within this top region that most of the smoke gets burned up!